 Mordaunt hailed Kenya as a “profound success story,” on her first official visit to the country since she took on the role of international development secretary in November.

-International Development Secretary Penny Mordaunt sees UK aid at work in a World Food Programme warehouse in Djibouti.
+International Development Secretary Penny Mordaunt sees UK aid at work, at a World Food Programme warehouse in Djibouti.

 She added that Kenya has “stepped up and taken responsibility” by investing in its own people.